Deepa46/Redbus_Scraper_Streamlit/README.md

-# Redbus_Scraper_Streamlit
+## Redbus_Scraper_Streamlit
-A project to automate data extraction from the Redbus website using Selenium, store the data in a MySQL database, and create a Streamlit app for displaying and filtering bus information.
+This repository contains a project focused on scraping data from the Redbus website, storing it in an SQL database, and displaying it using a Streamlit application.
+The project automates the extraction of bus information from the Redbus website, providing a user-friendly interface for filtering and viewing the data.